Upcoming · Microsoft Build 2026 · Fort Mason Center, San Francisco · 2 June 2026 · 6 min read · By DBI Analytics

 The Fabric MCP Server is Microsoft's implementation of the Model Context Protocol for Microsoft Fabric.
 It provides a standardized interface that lets any AI agent — Microsoft's own or third-party — discover datasets, understand semantic models, and execute queries against Fabric data while respecting governance policies.
 It was announced at FabCon 2026.

-How is ABIS different from Microsoft Purview?
+How is ABIS different from Microsoft Fabric IQ?

 Why does local-first data governance matter for DACH enterprises?